French ex-premier Villepin's appeal trial begins

 "I'm not afraid of anything and one isn't afraid of anything when one is innocent," Villepin said on Sunday.

-Lahoud said before the start of the trial that his wife had written to the court to say that Villepin did in fact know her husband, something the former premier has denied.
-The judge said Monday he had not received the letter.
+Lahoud said just before the start of the trial that his wife had written to the court to say that Villepin did in fact know her husband, something the former premier has always denied.

 The trial is set to end on May 26.